 This degree will provide you with the ideal platform for further specialisation in many careers, particularly in areas where a deep understanding of criminal behaviour is valuable, as well as postgraduate study opportunities.

 Next start date:

 Bournemouth University Lansdowne Campus, with some psychology units taught at Talbot Campus

 3 years, or 4 years with a minimum 30-week work placement, full time.

 All subjects considered

-For September 2022 and September 2023 entry: 104 – 120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2024 entry: 104 – 120 tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
 For more information check out our full entry requirements.